-To be eligible for the 2016 Radomir Luza Prize competition, the book or dissertation must have been published (or a dissertation defended) in the year before the awarding.
+To be eligible for the Radomir Luza Prize competition, the book or dissertation must have been published (or a dissertation defended) between January 1 and December 31 of the year previous to the announcement.
 Authors must be citizens or resident aliens (holders of “green cards”) of the United States or Canada.
 Dissertations must have been awarded by a North American University.
 The language of the work must be English.

 The deadline for submissions for the 2019 Radomir Luza Prize is August 27.
 The winner as well as time and venue of the awarding ceremony will be announced on this web-site 1-2 weeks prior to the next convention of the German Studies Association.
 In 2019 this is the Forty-Third Annual GSA Conference, to be held in Portland, Oregon, October 3-6, 2019.